-- 2.5 Late expressions of interest will be considered only after official selection has been completed and it has been established that competition positions remain unfilled. - 2.6 The Chairperson of the Selection Panel shall compile and forward to the other members of the panel expressions of interest for consideration before the conclusion of the relevant New Zealand National Championships or relevant overseas competition occurring in that selection year. - 2.7 The selection panel shall return an official list of selected representatives, in order of preference, to the GNZ Executive Committee not more than one month after the conclusion of the relevant New Zealand National Championships or relevant overseas competition.
+- 2.5 Late expressions of interest will be considered only after official selection has been completed and it has been established that competition positions remain unfilled. - 2.6 The Chairperson of the Selection Panel shall compile and forward to the other members of the panel expressions of interest for consideration before the conclusion of the relevant NZ National Championships or relevant overseas competition occurring in that selection year. - 2.7 The selection panel shall return an official list of selected representatives, in order of preference, to the GNZ Executive Committee not more than one month after the conclusion of the relevant NZ National Championships or relevant overseas competition.
 This list should also include, in order of priority, recommendations for funding support or grants to pilots subject to confirmation of selection.
-Such funding may not necessarily be allocated in the same order of preference as team selection. - 2.8 Selected pilots shall, in the order of preference as determined by the selection panel, decide on the international competition(s) in which they wish to compete, subject to available spaces, and return their decisions to the GNZ Executive Officer not more than 14 days after the official list of selected representatives has been published. - 2.9 In order to be selected to represent New Zealand at international competitions, prospective pilots must, at the time of selection: - (a) Hold New Zealand Citizenship, or Permanent New Zealand Residency, and - (b) Be a member of a club or organisation that is affiliated to GNZ, and - (c) Have flown in the previous two New Zealand National Championships in the class in which they wish to represent New Zealand (the scores from which will be aggregated for selection purposes), or placed within the top 10 of an acceptable overseas national or international competition within the previous two years, and - (d) Be considered by the selection panel to have demonstrated over time the attributes required to meet the GNZ Code of Conduct for pilots selected to represent New Zealand. - 2.10 In establishing the order of preference of selected pilots to represent New Zealand at international competitions, the selection panel shall consider: - (a) Performances at National and/or international competitions in the previous two years, and - (b) The extent of the pilots' commitment to a squad-based performance training programme designed to achieve success at international competitions, and - (c) The potential of the pilots to succeed at future international competitions, and - (d) Attributes, demonstrated over time, that indicate the capacity and preparedness of the pilots to function effectively and appropriately as part of a New Zealand team. - 2.11 Where possible, the GNZ Umbrella Trust will indicate to prospective pilots, through the Chairperson of the Selection Panel, the level of funding expected to be available to selected representatives prior to the selection process occurring. - 2.12 Selected pilots will be required to sign their agreement to the GNZ Code of Conduct and the associated policy of Drug Free Sport NZ. - 2.13 Only those pilots selected as part of a selected team may be considered to be representing New Zealand at international competitions.
+Such funding may not necessarily be allocated in the same order of preference as team selection. - 2.8 Selected pilots shall, in the order of preference as determined by the selection panel, decide on the international competition(s) in which they wish to compete, subject to available spaces, and return their decisions to the GNZ Executive Officer not more than 14 days after the official list of selected representatives has been published. - 2.9 In order to be selected to represent New Zealand at international competitions, prospective pilots must, at the time of selection: - (a) Hold New Zealand Citizenship, or Permanent New Zealand Residency, and - (b) Be a member of a club or organisation that is affiliated to GNZ, and - (c) Have flown in the previous two NZ National Championships in the class in which they wish to represent NZ (the scores from which will be aggregated for selection purposes), or placed within the top 10 of an acceptable overseas national or international competition within the previous two years, and - (d) Be considered by the selection panel to have demonstrated over time the attributes required to meet the GNZ Code of Conduct for pilots selected to represent NZ. - 2.10 In establishing the order of preference of selected pilots to represent NZ at international competitions, the selection panel shall consider: - (a) Performances at National and/or international competitions in the previous two years, and - (b) The extent of the pilots' commitment to a squad-based performance training programme designed to achieve success at international competitions, and - (c) The potential of the pilots to succeed at future international competitions, and - (d) Attributes, demonstrated over time, that indicate the capacity and preparedness of the pilots to function effectively and appropriately as part of a NZ team. - 2.11 Where possible, the GNZ Umbrella Trust will indicate to prospective pilots, through the Chairperson of the Selection Panel, the level of funding expected to be available to selected representatives prior to the selection process occurring. - 2.12 Selected pilots will be required to sign their agreement to the GNZ Code of Conduct and the relevant integrity codes and anti-doping rules of the Sport Integrity Commission. - 2.13 Only those pilots selected as part of a selected team will be considered to be representing NZ. - 2.14 The IGC requires pilots at international competitions to hold personal medical insurance covering accidents and sickness, including any hospital costs and repatriation back to the pilot's country of residence.
+Such insurance must cover accidents and injuries sustained whilst gliding and whilst participating in the competition.
+On request, GNZ may be able to provide contact details for brokers able to arrange such cover.